kbuddle/laser-level-surmap/README.md

 <div align="center">
 <h1>LaserVision: Real-time Laser Measurement with a Webcam</h1>

+NOTE this is effectively an informal fork of bhowie/laser-level-webcam.
+It has been desighned to revert back to creating a map of a whole surface plate, using the scrape and shim concepts that were part of the original coding for measurement.
+This is likely to result in additional and superfluous code as a new coder using ChatGPT assistants, my learning curve has been steep.

 See the GitHub Discussions tab for questions, comments, etc. I'll try to track progress updates over there now.

 This is the software component in building a highly accurate measurement device primarily used in a similar way to a surface plate.
 Sofar measurements are attainable between 0.5um - 2um in repeated measurements.